Skip to main content

 Answer: A

-Today’s computers use minimal power in sleep mode; laptops use 1-2 watts and desktops use up to 5 watts.
-However, turning your computer and monitor completely off is the best way to save energy.
-Turn the monitor off when away for 20 minutes or more.
-Turn off the CPU and monitor if they will not be used for more than 2 hours.
-For additional energy savings plug monitors, printers and other accessories into a power strip/surge protector and turn it off when this equipment is not in use.
+Today’s computers use minimal power in sleep mode.
+Laptops use 1-2 watts and desktops use up to 5 watts.
+But turning your computer and monitor completely off is the best way to save energy.
+Turn the monitor off when away more than 20 minutes.
+Turn off the CPU and monitor when not using for more than 2 hours.
+For additional energy savings plug monitors, printers and other accessories into a power strip/surge protector and turn it off when they are not in use.

 10. To save energy you should...